 Entrance fee: Single ticket 9€.

 Pay a visit to the Duomo di Siena

 One of the highlights of your trip to Siena is certainly its 13th-century cathedral.
-Designed after a project by Giovanni Pisano and Giovanni di Cecco to be built on top of another church of this hill town.
+Designed after a project by Giovanni Pisano and Giovanni di Cecco to be built on top of another church in this hill town.

 Both exterior and interior are no less than spectacular, the stripes of white and black marbles receiving the effects of stained glasses that make it even more beautiful.
-The round colorful stained glass made in the 13th century by native painter Duccio Di Buoninsegna is an admirable work, so is the marble mosaic floor that creates a unique pavement, some part of which is covered most of the year to preserve it.
+The round colorful stained glass made in the 13th century by native painter Duccio Di Buoninsegna is an admirable work, and so is the marble mosaic floor that creates a unique pavement, some part of which is covered most of the year to preserve it.